 The correct insertion of otoplastics is crucial to ensure a optimal fit and achieve the desired results.
 At Ronell, we understand the importance of the right insertion process and want to highlight why this is so important for otoplastics.

-One of the main benefits of inserting otoplastics correctly is obtaining an optimal fit.
+One of the main advantages of inserting otoplastics correctly is benefiting from the optimal fit.
 Otoplastics are custom-made to fit perfectly in your ears, and a good fit is essential for effective noise reduction.
-Inserting the otoplastics correctly creates a good seal, effectively reducing ambient noise and protecting your hearing.
+By inserting the otoplastics correctly, a good seal is created, effectively reducing ambient noise and keeping your hearing is protected.

 In addition, correctly inserting otoplastics ensures improved noise reduction.
 If otoplastics are not inserted properly, there may be sound leakage occur, resulting in the desired attenuation not being fully achieved.
 Inserting otoplastics correctly will minimise the risk of sound leakage and allow you to take full advantage of the noise reduction they offer.